maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Chaos Engineering

-Chaos Engineering is a practice where you run experiments on a system to observe how it reacts.
+[Chaos Engineering](https://principlesofchaos.org/) is a practice of running experiments on a system to observe how it reacts.
 This gives increased understanding in the resilience of the system as it allows you to monitor system failure in a controlled setting.

 This can reduce on call burden not only by giving the engineers higher confidence in the system, but can serve as on call training.
 Engineers become familiar with the observability tools and are engaged and focused on resilience.